-If you would like to deepen your knowledge on which nutrients you should eat and in what quantity, we encourage you to visit the webpage of National Institutes of Health.
+If you would like to deepen your knowledge on which nutrients you should eat and in what quantity, we encourage you to visit the webpage of the National Institutes of Health.
 You will find there DRI – nutrition guidelines.
 The DRI comes from dietary reference index.
-These indexes are many different tables presenting data on the recommended supply of any particular nutrient for each sex and age group.
+These indexes consist of many different tables presenting data on the recommended supply of any particular nutrient for each sex and age group.
 We have used them to prepare this table of recommended protein intake:

 |Life Stage Group||Protein (g/d)|

 |Pregnancy and lactation||71|

 This is an instruction on how to use our daily protein calculator:

 - Select your sex - choose between male and female.